Oscarl214/TravelJournal/README.md

 ## Business Case

-Documents everywhere I've been, I am a traveler at heart so I decided to develop this application to keep track.
+Documents every country I've been with the options to view a gallery from each country, I am a traveler at heart so I decided to develop this application to keep track.

 ## Table of Contents